A novel single sculler design, developed and build based on experimental processes of making.

 The design model includes a parametric/geometric model, which is assessed against a hydrodynamic simulation, where the computed form and friction forces are balanced 20/80 respectively.
 This balance is based on empirical measurements found in the literature, where friction forces increase in drag assessment the slimmer the body profile.
-This ratio can be change as wished in the design model.
-Then a series of aspects, such as water displacement, weight balancing and centre of mass etc., are calculated for each design iteration, and always across two factor dimensions, namely speed (1-10 m/s) and person weight (65-85 kg).
+This ratio can be changed as wished in the design model.
+Then a series of aspects, such as water displacement, weight balancing and centre of mass etc. are calculated for each design iteration, and always across two factor dimensions, namely speed (1-10 m/s) and person weight (65-85 kg).
 This ultimately gives the double sided triple integral presented in the film.
 Empirical data from the literature, on the force induced on the swivel (oar gates) from the oar motion through water, is integrated and parsed through the geometry, ultimately resulting in forces being transferred to the boat shell, which then pushes the boat forwards.
 The forces are used to estimate the outrig geometry design.

 A ‘custom to client’ Solo project can be commissioned for 75.000 DKK.